Tawe/personal-blog/content/technical-writings/Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite.md

 **5. Treat secrets like any other hygiene**
 Run audits like you would with lint, dependencies, or tests.
 Secrets get stale.
 Checks shouldn't.

 > 🎯 It’s not about blocking everything.
-It’s about reducing the chance of leaking something stupid—because this plugin might not save the world, but it could save your Friday night.
+It’s about reducing the chance of leaking something stupid - because this plugin might not save the world, but it could save your Friday night.

 ---